SiRo24/Minimalist/README.md

-# Minimalist
+# Minimalist (not working currently)
-Minimalistic Firefox Theme using userChrome.css (not working currently).
+Minimalistic Firefox Theme using userChrome.css.

 Save space and only focus on the neccessery things.
 <br>The current Tab title and its favicon are fully displayed alongside the URL bar.